Quantum-mutnauQ/Fast_Reader_GTK/README.md

 If you prefer to run Fast Reader from the binary, just follow these simple steps:

 1. **Installation**: Download the [latest release](https://github.com/Quantum-mutnauQ/Fast_Reader_GTK/releases) and extract the contents from the zip file.
-2. **Execution**: Run the compiled "SpeedReader" executable.
+2. **Execution**: Run the compiled "FastReader" executable.
 You can execute it by running `./FastReader` in the folder where the program is saved, or simply double-click on it.
 3. **Troubleshooting** You need to install `libgtk-4-1` and `libconfig9`.

 ## Adding a New Language